Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ## **4. Game Traversal**
 (Describe how the game moves through the decision tree.)

+    The game moves through the decision recursively.
+The story continues based on the decision of path 1 or path 2.
+If 1 is chosen, the left event number is chosen, if 2 is chose, the right event number is chosen.
+When a player reaches the leaf node, it stops the program and it prints out the text The End.
+In the special case where multiple events lead to the same outcome it still prints the same message at the end.

 - How does user input determine the path taken?
 - What happens when the player reaches a leaf node?
 - Explain the special case where multiple events lead to the same outcome.